reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 The `receiveMessage()` returns the messages from the queue as a list of `Message` objects.

-## Deleting Messages from a Queue with ReceiptHandle
+## Deleting Messages from a Queue with the ReceiptHandle

 We get a `receiptHandle` when we receive a message from SQS.